SPECIAL PROJECTS

 Space architect Barbara Imhof and artist Sonya Dyer explored the possibilities of space as an environment for future habitation both materially and conceptually.

-Constructing Realities took an interdisciplinary look at innovative process, technology and design in the built environment.
+Constructing Realities took an interdisciplinary look at innovative processes, technology and design in the built environment.

 Research Network: aPOCalypso at Iniva (2017)